 - Immediate families (i.e., spouses and dependent children) of individuals described in the above paragraphs, for a period ending one year following the termination of such employment.
 This provision does not disqualify self-supporting members of families who live apart from their parents.

-Participants may not accept both the Fulbright Critical Language Enhancement Award, which provides supplemental critical language study funding for Fulbright U.S. Student Program, and a CLS award in the same academic year.
+Participants may not accept both the Fulbright Critical Language Enhancement Award, which provides supplemental critical language study funding for Fulbright U.S. Student Program grantees, and a CLS award in the same academic year.
 In addition, if a participant receives a Fulbright grant with a mandatory pre-departure orientation in Washington, D.C. that falls during the CLS Program period, he or she may need to choose between accepting the CLS award and the Fulbright grant.

 Each applicant situation involving a felony or misdemeanor conviction will be reviewed on a case-by-case basis.
-If the candidate has been convicted of a felony, the candidate will not be selected for a grant, unless the review of the case merits an exception.
-If the candidate has been convicted of a misdemeanor, the candidate shall generally be eligible for selection, pending review of the individual case.
+If the applicant has been convicted of a felony, the application will not be selected for a grant, unless the review of the case merits an exception.
+If the applicant has been convicted of a misdemeanor, the application shall generally be eligible for selection pending review of the individual case.
 Minor traffic violations do not need to be reported as misdemeanors.

 After a revocation, the grantee is considered as not having received the grant and will not be an alumnus or alumna of the Critical Language Scholarship Program.

 Note: Failure of an applicant to fully report felony and misdemeanor convictions or university disciplinary action will result in termination of the application.